Ex-Patriots star Aaron Hernandez had CTE, examiners conclude

-(USA TODAY) -- Former New England Patriots tight end Aaron Hernandez suffered from the debilitating brain disease had chronic traumatic encephalopathy (CTE), Boston University researchers announced on Thursday.
+Former New England Patriots tight end Aaron Hernandez suffered from a severe form of the debilitating brain disease chronic traumatic encephalopathy (CTE), Boston University researchers announced on Thursday.

 An examination performed by Ann McKee, director of Boston University’s CTE Center, showed that Hernandez’s brain had Stage 3 CTE.
 Stage 4 is the most severe.